skybert/skybert-net/src/webdesign/email-validation.md

-title: HTML5 email validation
+title: HTML5 Email Validation
 date: 2015-12-23
 category: webdesign
 tags: webdesign, html5

-With the advent of [HTML5](http://www.w3.org/TR/html5/), this is fast coming to a thing of the past and the browser can by itself provide a unified experience of all input field validation errors.
-For instance with emails, we would previously have to either write a beefy function in JavaScript or load a 3rd party library to give us validation addresses.
+Before the advent of [HTML5](http://www.w3.org/TR/html5/), you would have to write a beefy function in JavaScript or load a 3rd party library to give you proper validation of user entered values, like email addresses.

 HTML5 solves this by providing more legal values for the `type` attribute of the `<input/>` element.
+The browser uses this to give a consistent user interface and validation for all input fields.
-However, with the [email input type](http://www.w3.org/TR/html5/forms.html#e-mail-state-%28type=email%29) there's a caveat that most people are not aware of and which will potentially leave your system with lots of unusable email addresses.
+However, with the
+[email input type](http://www.w3.org/TR/html5/forms.html#e-mail-state-%28type=email%29)
+there's a caveat that most people are not aware of and which will potentially leave your system with lots of unusable email addresses.